The following information is for members who've registered on our Disability Access Scheme:

 I need to bring a bag into the stadium for medical reasons.
 Will the Club’s bag policy permit this?

 If you would like to apply for a certificate, please provide us with supporting information at the earliest opportunity.
 This can be a DLA/PIP letter, or alternatively a letter from your GP or specialist nurse which outlines your requirements.
-If you have an existing Wembley medical exemption certificate, we can also accept this as your supporting information.
 Upon receipt, we will then get back to you at the earliest opportunity.

 Getting to the stadium